-It’s no secret that on the scale of awesome to suck, the year 2016 ranked somewhere right near having an appendage repeatedly slammed in a car door.
+It’s no secret that on the scale of awesome to suck, the year 2020 ranks somewhere right near having an appendage repeatedly slammed in a car door.

-Now, whatever your opinion on how 2017 seems to be fairing, there’s no denying that there’s a lot of tension in the air.
-So in the spirit of the Mardi Gras season, I offer you a simple concoction for a bit of joie de vivre: the Sazerac de Noonan.
+So in honor of better times ahead, I offer you a simple concoction for a bit of joie de vivre: the Sazerac de Noonan.

 It takes a bit more effort than my usual pour of Lagavulin 16, but desperate times call for delicious measures.
 Even Ron Swanson would approve.

 First, get some good rye whiskey.
 Good, not great.
 You’d do well with some Rittenhouse, or even the namesake Sazerac Rye (though Rittenhouse brings the heat and thus, more special voodoo magic.)
 Don’t go cheap, but prudence is also advised – you’ll be adding other alcohol to the mix.
 Naturally, you’ll need a little simple syrup…a little sugar, a little water.
 Eh, you’ll figure it out.
 Throw it in a glass.

 Now, bitters.
 Certain to drive the bitterness right out of you.
 Peychaud’s, for certain.
 Angostura, if you like.
 Partial to Abbot’s myself.

 Then, a few drops of absinthe – the most expensive of the bottles (if you buy right.)
 You don’t have to use the real green fairy, but as my ol’ friend Wooderson likes to say…